Ultimate Winery Experiences Australia

-Leeuwin Estate, located three hours from Perth in the Margaret River, holds events throughout the year, including cooking classes, wine dinners and an annual alfresco summer concert series.
+Leeuwin Estate holds events throughout the year, including wine dinners and an annual al fresco summer concert series.
 Enjoy regional cuisine at the award-winning Leeuwin Restaurant or visit the cellar door for an informal food and wine matching experience.
-Or go for the Ultimate Leeuwin Art, Wine and Cooking Experience, in which you enjoy a tutored viewing of artworks in Leeuwin's Art Series range, a guided wine tasting with matched seasonal foods and a private cooking demonstration featuring local produce.
+The Ultimate Leeuwin Tasting Experience includes a tutored viewing of artworks in Leeuwin's Art Series range, a guided wine tasting and a seven course tasting menu lunch with matching wine.

-Margaret River's Voyager Estate invites visitors to immerse yourself in a journey from the vineyard to the table.
-Tour the Estate to taste wine straight from the barrel and see the underground barrel cellar before indulging in a true degustation.
-In the stunning cellar door, surrounded by pristine gardens, take a private tasting that offers a fun and interactive way to learn more about wine.
+Voyager Estate invites you to immerse yourself in a journey from the vineyard to the table.
+Tour the estate to taste wine straight from the barrel and see the underground barrel cellar.
+In the stunning cellar door, surrounded by gardens, take a private tasting that offers a fun and interactive way to learn more about wine.

 Swan Valley, Western Australia

-Located beside the magnificent Swan River just a 30-minute drive from Perth, Mandoon Estate has developed a reputation as one of the region's best wineries and most popular destinations.
-As well as the cellar door, showcasing the estate’s range of award-winning fine wines, within the picturesque grounds also lies a microbrewery and casual dining venue; fine dining restaurant Wild Swan; a gourmet deli and beer garden as well as a contemporary art gallery.
-Luxury accommodation is available onsite at The Colony, 32 spacious rooms and suites overlooking a beautiful section of the Swan River and the property's original verdelho vineyard.
+Located beside the magnificent Swan River, Mandoon Estate has developed a reputation as one of the region's best wineries and most popular destinations.
+As well as the cellar door that showcases the estate’s range of award-winning fine wines, the picturesque grounds are also home to a microbrewery and casual dining venue, fine dining restaurant Wild Swan, a gourmet deli and beer garden, as well as a contemporary art gallery.
+Luxury accommodation is available onsite at The Colony, overlooking a beautiful section of the Swan River and the property's original verdelho vineyard.

 Barossa, South Australia

-Seppeltsfield is considered the only winery in the world to release a 100-year-old, single vintage wine each year.
-Take a historic tour of one of Australia's most renowned wineries.
+Historic Seppeltsfield is the only winery in the world to release a 100-year-old, single vintage wine each year.
 Tour the Centennial Cellar and taste a tawny port, made in your birth year, directly from the barrel.
 Explore the contemporary craft and design studio on site and dine on local produce at FINO restaurant, in the original 1900s bottling hall.

 Established in 1849, by Samuel Smith a British migrant, Yalumba takes its name from the Aboriginal meaning ‘All the land around’ and is Australia’s most historic family-owned winery.
-Yalumba’s magnificent estate is located near the town of Angaston in South Australia’s Eden Valley in the Barossa region, a scenic one-hour drive from Adelaide.
+Yalumba’s magnificent estate is located near the town of Angaston in South Australia’s Eden Valley.
 Oak barrels, family artefacts and artworks line the walls of the famous Wine Room where passionate Wine Room Ambassadors introduce visitors to the wines and many stories of Yalumba.